Podcast - Latest Episode

 716. Dio / The Last in Line.
 1984.
 5/5

-There's not much you can say about the opening two tracks to the album that hasn't been said somewhere else a thousand times.
-"We Rock" became one of Dio's anthems, drawing the band and audience together through the lyrics and making you feel a part of the legacy.
+There's not much you can say about the opening two tracks of “The Last in Line” that hasn't been said somewhere else a thousand times.
+"We Rock" opens the album in brilliant style, and became one of Dio's anthems and often the closing song of the live set, drawing the band and audience together through the lyrics and making you feel a part of the legacy.
+There aren’t many album opening tracks that you can say have opened an album brilliantly but can also act as a concert closer, but “We Rock” is definitely one of them.
+From the outset, Dio grabs you and pulls you along for the ride.
 This is followed by the masterpiece that is "The Last in Line" - heavy, loud, melodic, booming.
-Ronnie's vocals power the song along, Vinnie Appice's heavy-handed drumming beats down hard along with Jimmy Bain's gutteral bass guitar, and topped off by Vivian Campbell's squealing guitar licks.
-Still an absolute classic thirty years later.
+Ronnie's vocals power the song along, Vinnie Appice's heavy-handed drumming, beats down hard, along with Jimmy Bain's gutteral bass guitar, and topped off by Vivian Campbell's squealing guitar licks.
+And that guitar solo in the middle – my word, just amazing.
+Still an absolute classic forty years later.
+And the film clip that went with it, as the first single released from the album, is still as 1980’s cheesy brilliant as it was back in the day playing on video shows all over the planet.
+When Ronnie cries “We’re off to the witch, we may never never never come home!” you are ready to charge off with the band wherever they want to take you.

 Just as awesome as these opening tracks are the follow ups.
 "Breathless" is dominated by Vivian's guitaring, and despite all of the brilliant songs on this album, this remains my absolute favourite.
 I love Ronnie's vocals here, and the rhythm ties it all together magnificently.
+Jimmy’s bass line is terrific, and though I am woeful on that instrument it is my favourite song to play on the bass.
 This is followed by "I Speed at Night", which runs along at a speed that is worthy of the title.
-This is a brilliant example of the best that Dio can produce.
-While the band (and most of Dio's work in general) don't usually dabble in such fast-paced songs, this is a beauty, and one of my only regrets with Dio's volume of songs is that he, and the band, didn't do more fast songs like this.
-Completing side one is "One Night in the City", a more subdued song after the frantic opening, but still a great one that hung around set lists for some years.
+This is a terrific example of the best that Dio can produce.
+While the band (and most of Dio's work in general) don't usually dabble in such fast-paced songs, this is a beauty, and one of my only regrets with Dio's discography of songs is that he, and the band, didn't do more fast songs like this.
+Completing side one is "One Night in the City", a more typical tempo song of the band after the frantic opening, but still a great one that brings the heavier drum and guitar riff out to compensate for that, and a song that eventually hung around set lists for some years.

 Ronnie's vocals here are at their peak, soaring at velocity.
 Vivian's guitaring too is just brilliant, driving the songs and taking over during the solo breaks.
 Those that only know him through his work with Def Leppard would not believe he could be this good.
 He is just brilliant on this album, unbelievably excellent.
 And, though you may not necessarily notice them between these two legends, Vinny's drumming and Jimmy's bass are as solid as ever here, providing the foundations for the other two to work their magic.